krishnasagrawal/SQL-and-DBMS-Study-Resources/README.md

 ---

-Thank you for being a part of this learning journey! 😊 Your contribution to this repo, whether it's a star ⭐, sharing with others, or simply learning from it, means a lot to us.
+Thank you for being a part of this learning journey! 😊 Your contribution to this repo, whether it's a star ⭐, sharing with others, or submitting a pull request, means a lot to us.
 Let's grow together! 💪

 ---

-Feel free to use or tweak any parts as you see fit!
+Let me know if you'd like any more tweaks!